 Always make sure that your lightning protection system is installed and maintained by a Lightning Conductor Specialist, there are a lot of skills and knowledge required to make these systems functional and effective.
-A system of lightning protection conductors and lightning rods are installed on the roof of the building to intercept any lightning before it strikes the building by your trusted Lightning Conductor Specialist.
+A system of lightning protection conductors and lightning rods are installed on the roof of the building or free standing lightning conductors for thatch roofs to intercept any lightning before it strikes the building by your trusted Lightning Conductor Specialist.

-Downleads or down conductors are the elements of the main conductor system that generally bring the lightning from the roof level system to the grounding system.
+Down conductors are the elements of the main conductor system that generally bring the lightning from the roof or free standing lightning conductor level system to the grounding system.
 This may include cable conductor, or qualified continuous steel framework of 3/16” thickness or greater, or a combination.

 Lightning rods (and the accompanying protection system) are designed to protect a house or building from a direct lightning strike and, in particular, a lightning-initiated fire.